 Bombay Cocktail Bar

-Only a few steps from the Old Town Square you can find the busy, popular music bar Bombay.
+Only a few steps from Old Town Square can find the busy, popular music bar, Bombay.
 It is quite a small place with a tiny dance floor.
 Regardless of its size, a good atmosphere and the best cocktails in town are always guaranteed.
 Thanks to its location in the centre, this bar attracts mainly international travellers.
 Bombay is a nice place with exposed brickwork, high ceilings and archways separating the bar from the dance area.

 Genres: 80s/90s/00s Party Music

 This cocktail bar is certainly unique.
 There is no attitude or flashiness in this strictly neighbourhood Žižkov venue.
 The prices here are less than they are at alternative cocktail venues, such as Bugsy’s or Tretter’s, but every drink is equally well made.
 It is nice for singletons, as you can have a seat at the bar and flirt with the cute barman or barmaid.
 It is open each day from 11:00-02:00.
 Address: Orlická Eight, Žižkov, Prague Three.
 Metro Station: Flora.